- 1. What might I want to find out before starting?

 Only the longer-scale experiments will have phases.
 The shorter, regional experiments are not broken down into phases as the time frame involved is much less than 15 years of model time.

 You will not see credit in your stats until after the first stats update after your first trickle has been uploaded, then your credit will increase with each stats update where you have uploaded one or more Trickles.
 Stats updates are currently run only once per week.

 What are the implications?

 More worrying is that a computation error loses more work.
 What is the appropriate reaction to this?
 Complaining is unlikely to be useful as trying to make the Work Unit smaller has been considered and rejected as not practical.
-A better reaction would be to decide to make a backup from time to time so if you do suffer an error, you can recover without loosing too much work.
-If you want to do this, see How-To Backup BOINC.
+A better reaction would be to decide to make a backup from time to time so if you do suffer an error, you can recover without losing too much work.

 Absolutely not.
 Once you have installed the software and registered with the project, you are free to disconnect from the internet.